 Baylor University students who are eligible to work in the United States may compete for on-campus jobs.
-Federal Work-Study (FWS) eligible students have priority through the first three weeks of class of the fall semester.
+Federal Work-Study (FWS) eligible students have priority for hiring.
+FWS eligibility is determined by completing the Free Application for Federal Student Aid (FAFSA).
 Please be aware that that number of students who qualify for FWS is larger than the number of available positions.
 All students will not be employed.
 If you decline your FWS award in order to receive another type of aid, you are limited to loans and will no longer be eligible to work on campus for the remainder of the current academic year.
+Students who do not file the FAFSA or do not have FWS eligibility will be allowed to pursue campus employment only after the first three weeks of the fall semester assuming they meet all other eligibility criteria.

 You may begin the job search as soon as you have registered for classes, you have been notified of your eligiblity for the upcoming award period, and available positions are posted.